-Despite favorable demographics, Hudson Oaks residents and businesses have faced challenges acquiring reliable high-speed Internet.
-In an effort to better network City facilities while simultaneously remedying this concern of our residents, the City has completed the installation of approximately 25 miles of fiber-optic cable throughout most of Hudson Oaks.
+Despite favorable demographics, Hudson Oaks residents and businesses have historically faced challenges acquiring reliable high-speed Internet.
+In an effort to better network City facilities while simultaneously remedying this concern of our residents, the City completed the installation of approximately 25 miles of fiber-optic cable throughout most of Hudson Oaks in late 2018.